Welcome to Merton Adult Learning, thank you for choosing to study with us.

 Your provider will help guide you on how to stay safe when using technology and let you know what their policy is for E-safety.
 You can also find helpful information and advice here:

-- Use the internet and social media responsibly
+- Use the internet and social media responsibly, do not post something online you're unsure of

 - Avoid sharing personal information